emard/esp32synscan/README.md

 from "https://github.com/perbu/dgram" project I slightly modified "dgram.py" for the UDP server to expose "addr" so serial receiver can "know" to whom it should send data received from uart.

-# Firmware bugfix

-Motor firmware version 2.16.A1 is the latest but has problem with SynScan application on android.
-After each connect user must enable "Auxiliary Encoder" otherwise mount will start turning around azimuth axis and will never stop by itself (user should press cancel to stop).

-To fix this in function "udpcb" one message is rewritten

-    :W2050000\r -> :W2040000\r

-Synscan sends some AT command probably for ESP AT firmware which should not reach motor firmware so "udpcb" rewrites this AT command as ":e1\\r" this command returns motor firmware version

-    AT+CWMODE_CUR?\r\n -> :e1\r